usaid-cs/yesterday-i-learned/random.md

 1. A [*brown noser*](https://www.urbandictionary.com/define.php?term=brown+noser&amp=true&defid=724517) is an ass kisser (or licker, or equivalent).
 1. The act of asking for a lower interest rate (or other terms) is called [refinancing](https://en.wikipedia.org/wiki/Refinancing).
 1. In class diagrams, arrows point from subclasses to their base classes because [arrows mean Generalisation in UML](http://stackoverflow.com/a/2471642/1558430).
-1. When returning something to the retailer/owner via UPS, remember to get a receipt.
-They might fake not receiving it and charge you extra for "losing" the item.
 1. Toilet paper glows in UV light.
 1. "x% of y = y% of x".
 Not very useful as a concept, since you'll be multiplying x and y anyway, then dividing by 100.
 1. The R project is also known as [GNU S](https://en.wikipedia.org/wiki/S_%28programming_language%29), the GNU implementation of the S programming language.